 Where a MGC utilizes a Keep alive Request signal with the "RTP packet with unknown payload type", it may be required to communicate this to a peer MGC via the SDP.
 An MGC on reception of this attribute should then set this attribute in the remote descriptor of the applicable MG Termination/Stream.
 It indicates to the MG that the remote end will utilize a keep-alive using an RTP packet with an unknown payload type.

+10 Package-independent NAT-T procedures

+{Editor’s note (2012-09 meeting): this clause is a placeholder (see item #3).
+Contributions are solicited.}

+Appendix I Living List related to enhancements and clarifications

+(This appendix will be again removed at the stage of consent/approval)

+I.1 Item #1: ICE capability set – more details would be beneficial